juxor/afaq/markdown/secGint.md

 p.
-57] Equally ironic, given the appropriation of the term by the American right, the first anarchist journal to use the term "libertarian" (**La Libertaire, Journal du Mouvement Social**) was published in New York between 1858 and 1861 by French communist-anarchist Joseph Djacque.
+57] Equally ironic, given the appropriation of the term by the American right, the first anarchist journal to use the term "libertarian" (**La Libertaire, Journal du Mouvement Social**) was published in New York between 1858 and 1861 by French communist-anarchist Joseph Dejacque.
 [Max Nettlau, **A Short History of Anarchism**, pp. 75-6]

 All this is not to suggest that individualist anarchism does not have American